 You must understand them both to know how each one can affect your small business.

 State of emergency

-A government can declare a statement of emergency during several different situations, including natural disasters such as hurricanes or blizzards or for medical pandemics/epidemics.
-By declaring a state of emergency, a government is allowed to perform actions and impose policies it wouldn’t usually be permitted to undertake.
+A government can declare a statement of emergency during several different situations, including natural disasters such as hurricanes or blizzards or medical pandemics/epidemics.
+By declaring a state of emergency, a government can perform actions and impose policies it wouldn’t usually be permitted to undertake.

 During a state of emergency, a government can tell citizens to alter their normal behavior while also putting into action emergency plans from specific agencies.

 A quarantine, meanwhile, would take that one step further.
 Designed to prevent the spread of disease, it’s an official restriction on the movement of people and goods.
 From an individual standpoint, this could mean forcing people to stay indoors.
 From a business standpoint, it could mean requiring non-essential business industries to close their doors.